Viki Bennett Kane

 Biography

-Before working in Higher Education, Viki started her career as an early years teacher after she gained her PGCE in 1992.
-Teaching the youngest children in schools established her belief in the importance of the role of the reflective, caring and knowledgeable teacher in young children’s lives, aware of and fascinated by, children’s agency and competence.
-Following her teaching roles, she then worked in quality improvement at Wiltshire and Bristol local authorities, monitoring inspection outcomes, running training and professional development, and facilitating local professional networks for early years settings and practitioners.
+Before working in higher education, Viki began her career as an early years teacher after gaining her PGCE in 1992.
+Teaching the youngest children in schools established her belief in the importance of the reflective, caring and knowledgeable teacher in young children’s lives, who is aware of, and fascinated by, children’s agency and competence.
+Following her teaching roles, she worked in quality improvement at Wiltshire and Bristol local authorities, monitoring inspection outcomes, running training and professional development, and facilitating local professional networks for early years settings and practitioners.

 Publications and scholarly activities